 An eclectic mix of live music and fringe theatre can be found in tucked away venues on most nights

-We have wonderful waters to explore and a wide variety of watersports on offer – sea kayaking, sailing, surfing, fishing, diving
+We have wonderful waters to explore and a wide variety of watersports on offer – sea kayaking, sailing, surfing, fishing, diving and paddleboarding.

 Its an ideal base to explore Cornwall – the rugged north coast, only 30 mins away with it’s mining history and its surf – to the beautiful, unspoiled Helford and Lizard on the south coast; Ferries to St Mawes and the Roseland; Eden Project; the Lost Gardens of Heligan, Land’s End and the Minnack Theatre; the Tate Gallery at St Ives, Falmouth Art Gallery.

 What Falmouth Lodge Backpackers Has to Offer

 - Well equipped kitchen and cosy lounge with TV/DVD and games.

 - Small, mixed & single sex dorms available plus a double en-suite.